isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers who are serving SHN at their own place of residence may end their SHN after they have received confirmation of a **negative** result for the SHN exit PCR tests.

-Travellers who are staying in SDF will be alerted by the SDF concierge on their check out time when they have received confirmation of the PCR test result.
+Travellers who are staying in SDF will be alerted by the SDF concierge on their check out time when they have received confirmation of the PCR test result.-->

-#### 5. What should I do if I need to attend to an emergency before checking into my Stay-Home Notice Dedicated Facility (SDF)?
+#### 1. What should I do if I need to attend to an emergency before checking into my Stay-Home Notice Dedicated Facility (SDF)?

 As a condition for entry into Singapore, all travellers must commute directly to their SHN accommodation or SDF **immediately** after clearing immigration.
 The failure to do so constitutes a breach of the SHN requirements which is punishable under Singapore’s laws.

 In the event of an emergency, travellers may contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice.

-#### 6. Am I permitted to serve my Stay-Home Notice (SHN) at an SHN-Dedicated Facility (SDF) of my choice?
+#### 2. Am I permitted to serve my Stay-Home Notice (SHN) at an SHN-Dedicated Facility (SDF) of my choice?

 Due to the fast-changing demands for SDFs, travellers will be assigned to an available SDF upon arrival.
 Travellers who wish to book an SDF suite at a specific hotel at an additional cost may [click here](/health/shn/sdfupgrade) for more information.

-#### 7. Due to the circumstances of my travel, e.g. I’m travelling with my extended family, I have some specific room requirements.
-How do I request for room adjustments?
+#### 3. I’m travelling with my extended family and have some specific lodging needs.
+Can I ask for room adjustments?

 Travellers already in SDF may contact the concierge at the Stay-Home Notice Dedicated Facility (SDF) first for help.

 For travellers who are not yet in Singapore or for request that the SDF is unable to facilitate, e.g. caregiver support, SDF opt-out, travellers may wish to refer to [this page](https://go.gov.sg/shnhotelneeds) for more details.
 Travellers may also contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice

-#### 8. I previously received approval to serve my SHN at my own place of residence instead of at an SHN Dedicated Facility.
+#### 4. I previously received approval to serve my SHN at my own place of residence instead of at an SHN Dedicated Facility.
 However, I discovered I am unable to serve my Stay-Home Notice (SHN) at my earlier declared SHN accommodation.
 What should i do?

 Travellers who encounter difficulties serving their SHNs at their declared SHN accommodation may refer to this [page](https://go.gov.sg/shnhotelneeds) for more details, or contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice.

 <div id="transport"></div>

-## Transport Arrangements During SHN
+## Transport Advisories

 <div id="transportQ2"></div>

-#### 1. [For Travellers with Category (I), (II) or  (III) travel history] I am on self-isolation or serving Stay Home Notice at my own accommodation.
-What are the commuting/transport-related rules I should take note of in Singapore?
+#### 1. What are the transport advisories for Travellers with Category (I), (II) or  (III) travel history, and are self-isolating or completing their Stay Home Notice at their accommodation?

-All travellers with a 14-day travel history (excluding transit) to only Categories (I), (II), and (III) countries/regions, will be able to serve SHN at self-sourced accommodation and commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider's respective apps.
+Travellers of these categorycan commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider's respective apps.

 <div id="note1"></div>

-(i) <u><b>If you are using your own transport</b></u>
+(i) <u><b>Private Transport Use</b></u>

 Travellers may be picked up from the airport by an authorised hotel and transport service representative/family member from the same household/friend in a private vehicle.
 However, there should not be more than one person picking up the traveller, and the traveller must be ferried directly to their declared place of accommodation.